 - Health professions learners education

-There are also elective credits, but you need to make sure that your state board accepts these activities as credits.
+There are also elective credits, but you need to make sure that your state board accepts these activities.

 How to earn CME credit

 You can tackle CME education in a variety of ways.
-The number of credits required, and the number of credits awarded, largely depends on the activity, your specialization, and the state where you hold a license to practice.
+The number of credits required and awarded, depends on the activity, your specialization, and the state where you hold a license to practice.

 Some examples of how to acquire credits include: